Puerto Jiménez On The Osa Peninsula

 Surrounded by an abundance of wildlife and wilderness both aquatic and terrestrial, Puerto Jiménez is an adventurer’s paradise.
 In one weekend alone you can bike the town from North to South, exploring a variety of beaches along the way, kayak through a mangrove, and take a guided tour of the nearby rainforest.
 The bike ride through Puerto Jiménez to Playa Platanares yields abundant countryside, farms, and a glimpse at a more agricultural way of life.
 Once there you can enjoy the beachfront restaurant of Iguana Lodge, a resort just outside of Puerto Jiménez, and swim in the ocean on a secluded beach.

-Mangrove Kayaking Tour
+Mangrove Kayaking Tour in Puerto Jimenez

 Kayaking through the mangrove is another opportunity that Puerto Jiménez offers locals and tourists alike.
 You can rent a kayak (or use one for free if you’re staying at Cabinas Jiménez) or pay a guide, but either way, you’ll want to begin your trip about two hours before high tide.
 If you time it right, the tide will pull you into the mangroves and you’ll have time to explore the nature within, even swim in a small pool that fills only at high tide then loop around and have the tide push you back out, right after high tide when the water’s flow switches direction.
 Don’t try kayaking the mangrove any time other than high tide, because all you’ll find is sand.